yugabyte/yugabyte-db/docs/content/v2.20/yugabyte-platform/configure-yugabyte-platform/kubernetes.md

 1. Optionally, use **Kube Config** to upload the `kubeconfig` file.
 If this file is available at the provider level, you are not required to supply it.

 1. Optionally, use the **Storage Classes** field to enter a comma-delimited value.
 If you do not specify this value, it would default to standard.
-You need to ensure that this storage class exists in your Kubernetes cluster and takes into account [storage class considerations](../../install-yugabyte-platform/prepare-environment/kubernetes/#configure-storage-class).
+You need to ensure that this storage class exists in your Kubernetes cluster.
+Refer to [Hardware requirements for pods](../../prepare/server-nodes-hardware/).

 1. Optionally, use the **Kube Pod Address Template** field to enter the pod address template.